jonimoreira/specs/2_5_0/docs/source/ecosystem.rst

 This 2.5.0 development version still has a few quirks in the way the ontology components are defined.
 Once these are worked out, a document describing the mapping process will also be part of this documentation.

+The process for CCD ontologies is essentially the same and a tool will also be proveide to build those from the CCD schema xs:appinfo information.

+This approach has been shown to be much more reliable than building an ontology in a separate file.
+Plus, it makes automated processing quite easy via tools like the CCD-Gen.

 .. rubric:: Footnotes